arcanemachine/phoenix-todo-list/support/deployment/README.md

 The following tasks should be performed before creating and pushing a release:

-- Bump project version number in `mix.exs`
+- Increment the project's version number in `mix.exs`.
+- Describe relevant changes in `CHANGELOG.md`.
-- Add changes to `CHANGELOG.md`
+- Commit all changes to the primary repo.
-- Build and push a container image to Docker Hub (`just release-build-push`)
+- Build and push a container image to Docker Hub (`just deploy`)